uiuc-cs448/uiuc-cs448.github.io/index.md

 # Assignments

-> [!CAUTION]
-> Do not make pull requests (PRs) in your assignment repos!
+> ⚠️ Do not make pull requests (PRs) in your assignment repos!
 These requests will make your code from an otherwise-private repo visible to the entire class and **submitting public code is a FAIR violation**.
 (It's a dumb GitHub bug.)

 ### Access Repositories